IABTechLab/uid2docs/docs/guides/integration-javascript.md

 ## Generating the UID2 Token

-Depending on access to [DII](../ref-info/glossary-uid.md#gl-dii), there are two methods to generate UID2 tokens using the UID2 SDK for JavaScript: client-side or server-side.
+Depending on access to <Link href="../ref-info/glossary-uid#gl-dii">DII</Link>, there are two methods to generate UID2 tokens using the UID2 SDK for JavaScript: client-side or server-side.

 From the table in [Client-Side or Server-Side Integration](#client-side-or-server-side-integration), determine which option is best for you, and then follow the applicable integration guide.